Scrivito/scrivito_icon_box_widget/README.md

     //= require scrivito_icon_box_widget

-And then execute:

-    $ bundle
-    $ rake scrivito:migrate:install

-Some values are set during the migration.
-If you wish to change them you need to change the migration or create a new one.
-More un this subject you can find under customization.

-    $ rake scrivito:migrate
-    $ rake scrivito:migrate:publish

 ## Customization

-Before running the migration you can change the fields for styles or sizes if needed.
-So you can add styles for border-style or more selectable styles.
-Be aware that you have to define the styles in your css.

 You need the instance method `selectable_color_classes(obj_name, field_name)` in your obj.rb.
 It returns an Array for your selectable color classes.